Solomoriah/PollyReports/docs/docs.rst

     *sysvar* is used to acquire a value from an attribute of the top-level Report object.
 It is usually used to access the current page number, i.e. ``sysvar = "pagenumber"``.

-    *right*, if true, indicates that the Element should be rendered aligned to the right rather than to the left.
-The pos value will then indicate the upper-right corner of the Element.
+    *align* may be set to any of "left", "right", "center" (or "centre"), or "align".
+    It indicates where the value should be printed with respect to the x coordinate of the Element.
+If set to "left" (the default), the text will be aligned on the left, and therefore extend to the right from the given x coordinate.
+If set to "right", it will be aligned to the right (and thus extends to the left of the x coordinate).
+    "center" centers the text at the given coordinate, and "align" attempts to line up the decimal point at that location.
+Please review the Reportlab documentation for more details on the "align" value (see the method *drawAlignedString()*).

     *format* is a reference to a function or other callable (str by default) which is applied to the Element's value before rendering.